 The sensitivity labels that you use to protect your organization's data are recognized and used by Microsoft Copilot for Microsoft 365 to provide an extra layer of protection.
 For example, in Microsoft 365 Chat conversations that can reference data from different items, the sensitivity label with the highest priority (typically, the most restrictive label) is visible to users.
 Similarly, when sensitivity label inheritance is supported by Copilot, the sensitivity label with the highest priority is selected.

 If the labels applied encryption from Microsoft Purview Information Protection, Copilot checks the usage rights for the user.
 Only if the user is granted permissions to copy (the EXTRACT usage right) from an item, is data from that item returned by Copilot.

 For more information, see Microsoft Purview data security and compliance protections for Microsoft Copilot.

 Sensitivity labels and Azure Information Protection

 The sensitivity labels that are built into Microsoft 365 Apps on Windows, macOS, iOS, and Android look and behave very similarly across these devices to provide users with a consistent labeling experience.
 However, on Windows computers, you can also use the Azure Information Protection (AIP) client.
-The AIP Office add-in component from this client is now in maintenance mode and when installed, is no longer the default labeling client for the latest Office apps.
+The AIP Office add-in component from this client is now in maintenance mode and will be retired April 2024.
+When the AIP client is installed, it's no longer the default labeling client for the latest Office apps.

 If you're using the AIP add-in for labeling in Office apps, we recommend you move to built-in labeling.
 For more information, see Migrate the Azure Information Protection (AIP) add-in to built-in labeling for Office apps.